 Why go nursing overseas with IVHQ?

 We know that organizing a nursing placement overseas yourself isn’t easy or cheap.
 That’s why hundreds of nursing students turn to International Volunteer HQ to do all the organizing.
-IVHQ offers all-inclusive and affordable nursing placement opportunities that are budget-friendly and can be customized to suit your unique skills and experience with program fees starting as low as $180 for 1 week.
+IVHQ offers all-inclusive nursing placement opportunities that are budget-friendly and can be customized to suit your unique skills and experience, with program fees starting as low as $180 for 1 week.

 With over 10 years of experience in hosting volunteer nurses overseas, IVHQ specializes in taking care of all your pre-departure and in-country arrangements.
 We provide you with a nursing placement that meets your requirements and qualifications, while offering you a rewarding travel experience, as you are immersed in the local culture and community.
 We also arrange your airport pick-up, accommodation, meals and orientation, and provide you with access to 24/7 in-country support to ensure you’re all set for your nursing abroad experience.
 Not only will you have the opportunity to learn about nursing in a global context while experiencing new cultures, healthcare systems, technologies and observing different conditions, you’ll be living and working alongside other international volunteers, and have the opportunity to travel with them during your free time.